 Our Work

-With support from the Bill and Melinda Gates Foundation, R4D is tracking donor disbursements to the WHA nutrition targets.
-Routine data on aid for nutrition can help assess whether the global community is on track towards the targets, can help support donor coordination strategies, and can help ensure funding is allocated efficiently to places in most need.
+With support from the Bill & Melinda Gates Foundation, R4D is tracking donor disbursements to the WHA nutrition targets.
+Routine data on aid for nutrition can help assess whether the global community is on track towards the targets, support donor coordination strategies, and can help ensure funding is allocated efficiently to places in most need.